Jeimer Candelario Player Props: Nationals vs. Cardinals

-The Washington Nationals, including Jeimer Candelario (batting .270 in his past 10 games, with four doubles, a home run, four walks and two RBI), battle starter Jordan Montgomery and the St. Louis Cardinals at Nationals Park, Tuesday at 7:05 PM ET.
+On Wednesday, Jeimer Candelario (coming off going 0-for-4) and the Washington Nationals face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 4:05 PM ET.

-He racked up two hits (going 2-for-4) in his most recent appearance against the Cardinals.
+He had a hitless showing in his last game (0-for-4) against the Cardinals.

 Jeimer Candelario Game Info & Props vs. the Cardinals